Board of Trustees

-Dr. Marilyn Coors, Vice Chair
+Dr. Marilyn Coors, Secretary

 Marilyn is Associate Professor of Bioethics at the Center for Bioethics and Humanities at the University of Colorado Anschutz Medical Campus.
 She serves on the Board of Directors of ENDOW, St. John Vianney Seminary and the National Catholic Bioethics Center in addition to the Augustine Institute.
 She and her husband Peter are the parents of six young adults and the grandparents of fourteen lively children.

 Kathy volunteers her time and resources to a number of organizations where she has been involved in strategic planning, program development, and fundraising initiatives.
 She is currently on the National Advisory Board for the Catholic Leadership Institute, Executive Advisory Committee for the Center for Ethics and Culture at the University of Notre Dame, a member of the Papal Foundation, and a member of the Priority Planning Team for the Church of St. Mary.